NilsJPWerner/autoDocstring/README.md

 This extension contributes the following settings:

 * `autoDocstring.docstringFormat`: Switch between different docstring formats
-* `autoDocstring.customTemplatePath`: Path to a custom docstring template
+* `autoDocstring.customTemplatePath`: Path to a custom docstring template (absolute or relative to the project root)
 * `autoDocstring.generateDocstringOnEnter`: Generate the docstring on pressing enter after opening docstring
 * `autoDocstring.includeExtendedSummary`: Include extended summary section in docstring
 * `autoDocstring.includeName`: Include function name at the start of docstring